-Rachel shrugs, "I'm probably less of a mess than I should be, all things considered."
+Rachel shrugs.
+"I'm probably less of a mess than I should be, all things considered."

-Rachel laughs then, albeit a bit weakly, "You wouldn't consider an admitted infidelity that your fiancé claims is the result of your own inattentiveness to be an effective way of ending an engagement?"
+Rachel laughs then, albeit a bit weakly.
+"You wouldn't consider an admitted infidelity that your fiancé claims is the result of your own inattentiveness to be an effective way of ending an engagement?"

 Quinn listens to it all with a growing sense of disbelief.
-She's always known that Finn can be selfish, and he has a major problem admitting when he's wrong, but she never thought he could be quite this callously moronic.
+She's always known that Finn could be selfish and has a major problem admitting when he's wrong, but she never thought he could be quite this callously moronic.
 If she was lucky enough to have Rachel Berry love her, she'd do everything and anything in her power to make her happy—make their relationship work.
 She'd never go looking for some quickie to make her feel better about herself.
 No—she'd only ever done that with silly boys that she didn't really love.
 "I'm sorry," she finally manages to mutter.

 "Do you want to know the worst part?"
 Rachel muses.
 "I actually like who I am right now.
 I've never felt more...comfortable with myself.
 And if Finn doesn't like this version of me...who did he really want to marry?"

 She turns to look at Quinn with wide, questioning eyes, and Quinn realizes that it isn't a rhetorical question.
 Rachel really wants to hear her answer.
-"He wanted the girl who sang him love songs—the one who fought tooth and nail with the head cheerleader to win his heart," she says with a crooked smile.
+"He wanted the girl who sang him love songs; the one who fought tooth and nail with the head cheerleader to win his heart," she says with a crooked smile.
 "He wanted to be the most important thing in your life, Rachel.
 And maybe that was enough to make you both happy in high school, but...you're so much more than that girl."
 Quinn isn't ignorant to the fact that she's echoing words that Rachel has said to her on more than one occasion.

-Rachel's lips curve into a truly genuine smile, "Well, at least one really good thing came out of all the drama."
+Rachel's lips curve into a truly genuine smile.
+"Well, at least one really good thing came out of all the drama."

 "You," Rachel says simply, and Quinn's heart flips again.
 "You really are my best friend, Quinn."